boozallen/aissemble/extensions/extensions-helm/aissemble-versioning-chart/README.md

-# aiSSEMBLE Versioning Helm Chart
+# aiSSEMBLE&trade; Versioning Helm Chart
 Baseline Helm chart for packaging and deploying aiSSEMBLE Versioning module.
 Built on the extension-helm-fastapi module and managed during the normal Maven build lifecycle and placed in the **target/helm/repo** directory.
 See [Helm Maven Plugin](https://github.com/kokuwaio/helm-maven-plugin) for more details.

 # Basic usage with Helm CLI